appscode/blog/content/post/kubedb-v2024.01.31/index.md

 ### Grafana Alerts Dashboard
 In this release, we bring support for Postgres grafana summary dashboard with alerts for a specific Postgres instance.

-In order to use the alert dashboards, You need to do the following:
+To use the alert dashboards :

-* First you need to have kubedb operator and a postgres instance running on you cluster along with prometheus operator.
+* First you need to have KubeDB operator and a Postgres instance running on you cluster along with Prometheus operator.

 * Then create a file named overwrite.yaml having following values.
 Make sure you change the values matching your needs.